doctest/doctest/doc/markdown/configuration.md

 **doctest** is designed to "just work" as much as possible.
 It also allows configuring how it is built with a set of identifiers.

+The identifiers should be defined before the inclusion of the framework header.

 For most people the only configuration needed is telling **doctest** which source file should host all the implementation code:

 ### **```DOCTEST_CONFIG_IMPLEMENT_WITH_MAIN```**